david-hp-0726/panda_il/README.md

 - **Hidden layers**: 2 fully connected layers, each with 256 units and ReLU activation
 - **Output**: $\hat{a}_t \in [-1,1]^7$ (Tanh activation), representing scaled $\Delta q_t$

+## Limitations and Failure Modes

+At test time, the BC agent is queried for an incremental joint change $\Delta q_t$ given observation $o_t$.
+The new joint target is computed as $q_{t+1} = q_t + \Delta q_t$, and MoveIt is tasked with planning and executing a motion toward this target.
+This process repeats until the end-effector is expected to reach the final goal.

+Despite being trained on 1000 expert rollouts, the agent suffers from **covariate shift**: during training, it only sees states drawn from the expert’s distribution, but at test time, prediction errors cause it to enter states outside of that distribution.
+In these unseen states, the policy’s predictions degrade, leading to compounding errors that push it further off-course.
+For example, in one test run
+- [INFO] start_pos: [0.3069, 0.0000, 0.5903], goal_pos: [0.4212, 0.3824, 0.4835]
+- [INFO] pos_err = 0.4129
+- [INFO] pos_err = 0.4082
+...
+- [INFO] pos_err = 0.1185
+- [INFO] pos_err = 0.0848
+- [INFO] pos_err = 0.0977
+- [INFO] pos_err = 0.2489
+- [INFO] pos_err = 0.3740
+- [INFO] pos_err = 0.4379

+At first, the error decreases steadily from about $0.41$ m to $0.08$ m.
+However, once the policy drifts from the expert’s nominal path, the error begins to grow again, eventually moving the arm far from the goal despite MoveIt executing each sub-goal without collision.
+This problem could have been mitigated by using **DAgger**, which query's the expert as the agent moves around in the real environment, allowing the agent to correct it's error distribution.

+Another issue is **joint-limit violations**.
+The BC policy does not enforce that $q_t + \Delta q_t$ stays within joint bounds.
+When a predicted target exceeds limits, MoveIt raises an exception.
+This could be addressed via **action clipping** — at inference time, clamp $q_t + \Delta q_t$ to within joint bounds before passing it to MoveIt.